BioInfoAPS/BioInfoAPS.github.io/_episodes/03-blast.md

 > `for genome in Xp Xg Xc; do makeblastdb -in "$genome.fasta" -out $genome -dbtype nucl; done` {: .tips}

+> If we were making a protein database, we would use `-dbtype prot`
+> and provide amino acid fasta file.
+{: .notes}

 > ## Merging database with `blastdb_aliastool`
 > BLAST+ also includes a command `blastdb_aliastool` for combining databases;
 > however, it is outside the scope of this workshop.